On Approximating the Dynamic Response of Synchronous Generators via Operator Learning: A Step Towards Building Deep Operator-based Power Grid Simulators: Data and code availability

-In the above, we have adopted an affine decomposition of the true solution operator~$\tilde{G}$.
-Such a decomposition will simplify the mathematical analysis of the cumulative error of the proposed residual DeepONet numerical scheme (see Section~\ref{sub-sec:error-bound}).
-However, we remark that other decomposition forms are also possible.
-For example, we can use the multi-fidelity framework~\cite{wang2020mfpc}: $\tilde{G} = G_{\epsilon,\cdot} \circ \tilde{G}_\text{approx} + G_{\epsilon,+} $.
-Such a framework will be studied in our future work.
+In the above, we have adopted an affine decomposition of the true solution operator $\tilde{G}$.
+This decomposition simplifies the mathematical analysis of the cumulative error of the proposed residual DeepONet numerical scheme (see Section~\ref{sub-sec:error-bound}).
+We remark, however, that other decompositions are also possible.
+For example, we could use the nonlinear multi-fidelity framework~\cite{wang2020mfpc}: $\tilde{G} = G_{\epsilon,\cdot} \circ \tilde{G}_\text{approx} + G_{\epsilon,+}$.
+We plan to study this framework in our future work.